 Requiring commitment statements to DEI for candidates and employees has been used to improve campus climate for diversity.
 Under scrutiny, some public institutions have eliminated them and even private institutions like Harvard have followed suit.
 Signs indicate that the attack on DEI may spread to other areas such as free speech, tenure, and unionization.
 All of these are intentional efforts to discredit U.S. higher education, an effort to play to the MAGA base that includes many who have not had the opportunity to acquire a higher education and resent it.

-Attacks on DEI can be directed at anything related to inclusion and belonging, alternative words that have been used to circumvent restrictions.
+Attacks on DEI can be directed at anything related to inclusion, a word that has been used to circumvent restrictions.
+Shifting to a word such as "belonging" may be more palatable, demonstrated by Western Association of Schools and Colleges accreditors.
 Republican Senator Cassidy of Louisiana called for sweeping federal investigation of DEI spending on college campuses, referring to DEI programs as divisive in themselves.
 2024 GOP platform, approved by candidate Trump, calls for revived traditional liberal arts, improving safety, and returning to "patriotism" that conservatives like.

 Some efforts have been made to push back and in other cases educators are sitting back in sheer wonder and confusion and don't know how to respond.
 The particular issue of scholars being targeted to discredit them and their ideas, as well as weaponizing plagiarism claims, results in all scholars being vulnerable but the pattern of Black academics being disproportionately targeted is most alarming.
 Conservative groups also target DEI funding, which they assert is the "waste of the day."
 Critics of the funding analysis reply that categories are overly broad and don't identify sources.
 Engaging in public scholarship is one way the faculty can demonstrate their value while countering the very public criticisms of conservatives.